gdagger/Team3_Project2/README.md

 <br>

-# Overview
+# Project Overview

 - Our project gathers data on craft beers and breweries in the United States, as well as U.S. Census data, for potential future analysis on craft beers and the location of breweries in the United States with respect to several chosen census metrics.
 - Software: Python, Jupyter Notebook, Google Chrome DevTools, pgAdmin
 - Python Libraries: Pandas, US Census Python wrapper, SQLAlchemy, Selenium WebDriver

 Most of our work was completed in the [ETF.ipynb](ETL.ipynb) Jupyter Notebook file.
-We included all web-scraping coding in the [county_web_scrape.py](county_web_scrape.py) file, which was called into the primary notebook.
+We included all web-scraping coding in the [county_web_scrape.py](county_web_scrape.py) file, which was called in the primary notebook.

 <hr>